verifa/website/src/posts/what-is-gitops-anyway.md

 ---
 type: Podcast
-title: 'What is GitOps anyway? '
+title: What is GitOps anyway?
 subheading: In this episode of The Verifa Podcast, Jacob and Andreas get into a deep discussion about GitOps, how it works, and its applications and benefits.
 authors: